 Festival Organ (Festorgel)

-The organ in the monastery basilica at Klosterneuburg was constructed by the Passau organ builder Johannes Freundt during the period 1636-1642, from parts of two organs which were already in the church.
+The organ in the abbey basilica at Klosterneuburg was constructed by the Passau organ builder Johannes Freundt during the period 1636-1642, from parts of two organs which were already in the church.
 In this way Freundt was able to select the best materials from both organs (the Festival Organ has no wooden pipes).
 In line with its function, this organ was designed mainly for solo play.
 For accompaniment, the Choir Organ was on hand.
 Thus it may be owing to its use as a solo instrument that the Festival Organ hasn’t experienced any major changes, either in pipe material or in the windchests.
 This makes the Festival Organ an extraordinary sound monument of the period.

 Its specification combines characteristics of the Renaissance and Baroque periods.
 The Principal of the great manual alone is without rival for its austere and majestic sound and tone colour.
 The Regal, a standard stop of the Renaissance period, has been preserved in its original form.
 This is very rare for a reed stop, and consequently this is the only one of its kind in Austria.
 The organ contains 35 stops distributed over 3 manuals and a pedal, an extremely unusual size for the period.